-- (1) Equity ownership may be held in shares or units of companies affiliated with the portfolio company. - (2) The majority of investments that bear interest at a variable rate are indexed to the London Interbank Offered Rate ("LIBOR") (L) or Prime (P), and reset monthly, quarterly, or semi-annually.
-Substantially all of the Company's LIBOR referenced investments are subject to an interest rate floor.
+(1) Equity ownership may be held in shares or units of companies affiliated with the portfolio company.

+- (2) The majority of investments that bear interest at a variable rate are indexed to LIBOR (L) or Prime (P), and reset monthly, quarterly, or semi-annually.
+Substantially all of the Company's LIBOR referenced investments are subject to a reference rate floor at December 31, 2016, with a weighted average reference rate floor of 1.11%.
 For each investment, the Company has provided the spread over the reference rate and current interest rate in effect at December 31, 2016.
-Unless otherwise noted, all investments with a stated PIK rate require interest payments with the issuance of additional securities as payment of the entire PIK provision. - $(3) \quad \text{The negative fair value is the result of the unfunded commitment being below par.} \\$ - (4) Investments held by OFS SBIC I, LP.
-All other investments pledged as collateral under the PWB Credit Facility. - (5) Non-qualifying assets under Section 55(a) of the Investment Company Act of 1940, as amended ("1940 Act").
+Unless otherwise noted, all investments with a stated PIK rate require interest payments with the issuance of additional securities as payment of the entire PIK provision. - (3) Fair value was determined using significant unobservable inputs for all of the Company's investments.
+See Note 6 for further details.

+(4) The negative fair value is the result of the unfunded commitment being below par.

+(5) Investments held by OFS SBIC I, LP.
+All other investments pledged as collateral under the PWB Credit Facility.

+- (6) Non-qualifying assets under Section 55(a) of the 1940 Act.
 Qualifying assets must represent at least 70% of the Company's assets, as defined under Section 55 of the 1940 Act, at the time of acquisition of any additional non-qualifying assets.
-As of December 31, 2016, 98.4% of the Company's assets were qualifying assets.

-- (6) Investment was on non-accrual status as of December 31, 2016, meaning the Company has ceased recognizing all or a portion of income on the investment.
-See Note 2, Dividend Income and Non-accrual loans for further details. - (7) The Company has entered into a contractual arrangement with co-lenders whereby, subject to certain conditions, it has agreed to receive its payment after the repayment of certain co-lenders pursuant to a payment waterfall.
-The reported interest rate of 11.33% at December 31, 2016, includes additional interest of 2.08% per annum as specified under the contractual arrangement among the Company and the co-lenders. - (8) The Company has entered into a contractual arrangement with co-lenders whereby, subject to certain conditions, it has agreed to receive its payment after the repayment of certain co-lenders pursuant to a payment waterfall.
-The reported interest rate of 12.47% at December 31, 2016, includes additional interest of 2.97% per annum as specified under the contractual arrangement among the Company and the co-lenders. - (9) Non-income producing. - (10) The interest rate on these investments contains a PIK provision, whereby the issuer has the option to make interest payments in cash or with the issuance of additional securities as payment of the entire PIK provision.
+As of December 31, 2016, 98.4% of the Company's assets were qualifying assets. - (7) Investment was on non-accrual status as of December 31, 2016, meaning the Company has ceased recognizing all or a portion of income on the investment.
+See Note 2, Non-accrual loans for further details. - (8) The fair value of the accrued PIK dividend at December 31, 2016 was \$-0-.
+See Note 2, Dividend income for further details. - (9) The Company has entered into a contractual arrangement with co-lenders whereby, subject to certain conditions, it has agreed to receive its payment after the repayment of certain co-lenders pursuant to a payment waterfall.
+The reported interest rate of 11.33% at December 31, 2016, includes additional interest of 2.08% per annum as specified under the contractual arrangement among the Company and the co-lenders. - (10) The Company has entered into a contractual arrangement with co-lenders whereby, subject to certain conditions, it has agreed to receive its payment after the repayment of certain co-lenders pursuant to a payment waterfall.
+The reported interest rate of 12.47% at December 31, 2016, includes additional interest of 2.97% per annum as specified under the contractual arrangement among the Company and the co-lenders. - (11) Non-income producing. - (12) The interest rate on these investments contains a PIK provision, whereby the issuer has the option to make interest payments in cash or with the issuance of additional securities as payment of the entire PIK provision.
 The interest rate in the schedule represents the current interest rate in effect for these investments.
 The following table provides additional details on these PIK investments, including the maximum annual PIK interest rate allowed as of December 31, 2016: